-As evidenced on the screenshots top of post and below, the Today view in Notification Center honors your choice of either list or normal view in the stock Calendar app.
-When you switch to the Calendar’s list view (top of post), your daily agenda is laid out nicely in the Notification Center (top of post).
+The Today view actually honors your choice of either list or normal view in the stock Calendar app.
+When you switch to the Calendar’s list view, your daily agenda widget is laid out nicely in the Today view.

-Revert back to the ‘normal’ view in Calendar and Notification Center adapts accordingly, with the horizontal red line in the Today view (see below) denoting your current time to give you a feel of when the next meeting is up.
+Revert back to the ‘normal’ view in Calendar and Today view adapts accordingly, with the horizontal red line in the Today view (see below) denoting your current time to give you a feel of when the next meeting is up.

-The list view is a new feature in iOS 7.1 that puts up the daily agenda.
+The list view is a feature of iOS that puts up the daily agenda.

 So how do you access your daily agenda in iOS Calendar?